pbitzer/pyltg/README.md

 conda activate ltg
 ```

-* For full use of Geostationary Lightning Mapper (GLM) code, you should also
+For full use of Geostationary Lightning Mapper (GLM) code, you should also
 install `glmtools`  [https://github.com/deeplycloudy/glmtools].
 While you
 can follow the installation discussed there, you can also simply clone the
 repository and install it with `pip install -e .`  (from within
 the `glmtools` directory created after cloning.)
+Note you'll need `lmatools`
+as well - see `glmtools` for full dependencies.

 ### Basic Use ###